ljpatrick/marxpaint/magic/docs/README.txt

              "click()" function was called), and is still available in the 'snapshot' canvas.

-  Tux Paint Functions
+  Tux Paint Functions and Data

        Tux Paint provides a number of helper functions that plugins may access via the "magic_api" structure, sent to all of the plugin's functions (see above).

+    Pixel Manipulations

            * Uint32 getpixel(SDL_Surface * surf, int x, int y) Retreives the
              pixel value from the (x,y) coordinates of an SDL_Surface.
 (You can use SDL's "SDL_GetRGB()" function to convert the Uint32 'pixel' to a set of Uint8 RGB values.)

            * void putpixel(SDL_Surface * surf, int x, int y, Uint32 pixel)
              Sets the pixel value at position (x,y) of an SDL_Surface.
 (You can use SDL's "SDL_MapRGB()" function to convert a set of Uint8 RGB values to a Uint32 'pixel' value appropriate to the destination surface.)

+    Helper Functions

            * int in_circle(int x, int y, int radius) Returns '1' if the (x,y) location is within a circle of a particular radius (centered around the origin: (0,0)).
 Returns '0' otherwise.
 Useful to create 'Magic' tools that affect the canvas with a circular brush shape.

-         * void show_progress_bar(void)
-           Asks Tux Paint to animate and draw one frame of its progress bar (at the bottom of the screen).
-Useful for routines that may take a long time, to provide feedback to the user that Tux Paint has not crashed or frozen.

-         * void tuxpaint_version(int * major, int * minor, int * revision)
-           Returns the version of Tux Paint being used (e.g., "0.9.18"), separated into three integers.

-         * void line(int which, SDL_Surface * canvas, SDL_Surface * snapshot,
+           * void line(int which, SDL_Surface * canvas, SDL_Surface *
-           int x1, int y1, int x2, int y2, int step, FUNC callback)
+             snapshot, int x1, int y1, int x2, int y2, int step, FUNC
+             callback)
              This function calculates all points on a line between the coordinates (x1,y1) and (x2,y2).
 Every 'step' iterations, it calls the 'callback' function.

              It sends the 'callback' function the (x,y) coordinates on the line, Tux Paint's "magic_api" struct (as a "void *" pointer), a 'which' value, represening which of the plugin's 'Magic' tool is being used, and the current and snapshot canvases.

              Example prototype of a callback function that may be sent to Tux Paint's "line()" 'Magic' tool plugin helper function:

                void exampleCallBack(void * ptr_to_api, int which_tool,
                SDL_Surface * canvas, SDL_Surface * snapshot, int x, int y);

+    Informational

+           * char * tp_version
+             A string containing the version of Tux Paint that's running (e.g., "0.9.18").

+           * int canvas_w Returns the width of the drawing canvas.

+           * int canvas_h Returns the height of the drawing canvas.

+           * int button_down(void)
+             A '1' is returned if the mouse button is down; '0' otherwise.

+    Tux Paint System Calls

+           * void show_progress_bar(void)
+             Asks Tux Paint to animate and draw one frame of its progress bar (at the bottom of the screen).
+Useful for routines that may take a long time, to provide feedback to the user that Tux Paint has not crashed or frozen.

            * void playsound(Mix_Chunk * snd, int pan, int dist)
              This function plays a sound (one loaded by the SDL helper library "SDL_mixer").
 It uses SDL_mixer's "Mix_SetPanning()" to set the volume of the sound on the left and right speakers, based on the 'pan' and 'dist' values sent to it.

              A 'pan' of 128 causes the sound to be played at equal volume on the left and right speakers.
 A 'pan' of 0 causes it to be played completely on the left, and 255 completely on the right.

              The 'dist' value affects overall volume.
 255 is loudest, and 0 is silent.
              The 'pan' and 'dist' values can be used to simulate location and distance of the 'Magic' tool effect.

            * void special_notify(int flag)
              This function notifies Tux Paint of special events.
-Various values defined in "tp_magic_api.h" can be logically 'or'ed together and sent to this function.
+Various values defined in "tp_magic_api.h" can be logically 'or'ed ("|") together and sent to this function.

                 * SPECIAL_FLIP -- The contents of the canvas has been flipped.

                   If a 'Starter' image was used as the basis of this image, it should be flipped too, and a record of the flip should be stored as part of Tux Paint's undo buffer stack.
                   Additionally, the fact that the starter has been flipped (or unflipped) should be recorded on disk when the current drawing is saved.
                 * SPECIAL_MIRROR -- Similar to SPECIAL_FLIP, but for magic
                   tools that mirror the contents of the canvas.

-         * int button_down(void)
-           A '1' is returned if the mouse button is down; '0' otherwise.
+    Color Conversions

            * float sRGB_to_linear(Uint8 srbg)
              Converts an 8-bit sRGB value (one between 0 and 255) to a linear floating point value (between 0.0 and 1.0).

+             See also: sRGB article at Wikipedia.

            * uint8 linear_to_sRGB(float linear)
              Converts a linear floating point value (one between 0.0 and 1.0) to an 8-bit sRGB value (between 0 and 255).

+           * void rgbtohsv(Uint8 r, Uint8 g, Uint8 b, float * h, float * s,
+             float * v)
+             Converts 8-bit sRGB values (between 0 and 255) to floating-point HSV (Hue, Saturation and Value) values (Hue between 0.0 and 360.0, and Saturation and Value between 0.0 and 1.0).

+             See also: HSV Color Space article at Wikipedia.

+           * void hsvtorgb(float h, float s, float v, Uint8 * r, Uint8 * g,
+             Uint8 * b)
+             Converts floating-point HSV (Hue, Saturation and Value) values (Hue between 0.0 and 360.0, and Saturation and Value between 0.0 and 1.0) to 8-bit sRGB values (between 0 and 255).

+  Helper Macros in "tp_magic_api.h":

+       Along with the "magic_api" C structure containing functions and data described above, the tp_magic_api.h C header file also contains some helper macros that you may use.

+         * min(x, y)
+           The minimum of 'x' and 'y'.
+(That is, if 'x' is less than or equal to 'y', then the value of 'x' will be used.
+If 'y' is less than 'x', it will be used.)

+         * max(x, y)
+           The maximum of 'x' and 'y'.
+The opposite of min().

+         * clamp(lo, value, hi)
+           A value, clamped to be no smaller than 'lo', and no higher than 'hi'.
+(That is, if 'value' is less than 'lo', then 'lo' will be used; if 'value' is greater than 'hi', then 'hi' will be used;
+           otherwise, 'value' will be used.)

+           Example: red = clamp(0, n, 255);
+           Tries to set 'red' to be the value of 'n', but without allowing it to become less than 0 or greater than 255.

+           Note: This macro is simply a #define of:
+           "(min(max(value,lo),hi))".

    --------------------------------------------------------------------------